-Research infrastructures are, in addition to their complex and expensive equipment, repositories of knowledge and expertise.
-In ERICs, the added value of regional and/or international cooperation in the context of service to users, offers great opportunities to foster knowledge transfer and human capacity building.
+Research infrastructures are, in addition to their cutting-edge services and equipment, repositories of knowledge, skills and expertise.
+In ERICs the added value of regional and/or international cooperation in the context of service to users offers great opportunities to foster knowledge transfer and human capacity building.